openvinotoolkit/security_addon/docs/ovsa_get_started_kvm.md

 	sudo ./install.sh
 	```
 	This would install the OpenVINO™ Security Add-on Software to `/opt/ovsa/kvm` folder.
 The below are the folder structure details:
-	- `/opt/ovsa/kvm/bin`- Contains all the binaries
-	- `/opt/ovsa/kvm/lib` - Contains all the dependent libraries
-	- `/opt/ovsa/kvm/scripts` - Contains scripts to setup path
 	- `/opt/ovsa/kvm/example_client` - Contains scripts to perform the inference
 	- `/opt/ovsa/kvm/example_runtime` - Contains scripts and sample Json file to start the OpenVINO™ Model Server
-	- `/opt/ovsa/kvm/keystore` - This is the folder where all keystore files would be created and accessed
-	- `/opt/ovsa/kvm/artefacts` - This is the folder where all artefacts files would be created and accessed

 ## How to Use the OpenVINO™ Security Add-on